PCoreSet: Effective Active Learning through Knowledge Distillation from Vision-Language Models: Experiments

-\myparagraph{Implementation details.} All AL frameworks begin from a 1-shot setting, where one labeled example is provided per class across $C$ classes.
-We use a query size of $Q = C$ per round, with $R = 16$ rounds for all datasets except ImageNet, which uses $R = 8$.
+\myparagraph{Implementation details.} All AL methods begin from a 1-shot setting, where one labeled example is provided per class across $C$ classes.
+We use a query size of $Q=C$ per round, with $R=16$ rounds for all datasets except ImageNet, which uses $R=8$.
 We adopt DHO~\citep{DHO} as the KD method in all experiments to leverage the unlabeled pool.
 For ImageNet, we use a self-supervised ResNet-50~\citep{caron2021emerging} as the student model.
-For the other 10 datasets, we use ResNet-18~\citep{he2016deep}, MobileNetV2~\citep{sandler2018mobilenetv2}, and TinyViT~\citep{wu2022tinyvit}, all pretrained on ImageNet.
-We consistently use CLIP ResNet-50~\citep{radford2021learning} as the zero-shot teacher and CLAP~\citep{silva2024closer} as the few-shot teacher.
-To reduce computational cost, we subsample the unlabeled ImageNet pool to 100,000 images.
+For the other 10 datasets, we use ResNet-18~\citep{he2016deep}, MobileNetV2~\citep{sandler2018mobilenetv2}, TinyViT~\citep{wu2022tinyvit}, and ViT-B/16~\citep{dosovitskiy2020image}, all pretrained on ImageNet.
+We use CLIP ResNet-50~\citep{radford2021learning}, OpenCLIP~\citep{cherti2023reproducible}, and ViT-L/14 as the zero-shot teacher and CLAP~\citep{silva2024closer} as the few-shot teacher.
 We exclude BADGE~\citep{ash2019deep} on ImageNet due to memory limitations when computing gradients over its 1,000 classes.
 We report the mean performance with 95\% confidence intervals across 5 random seeds.
-We defer further details to \cref{sec:implementation}, \eg, pseudocode for KD, training hyperparameters, and baseline implementations.
+We defer further details to \cref{sec:implementation}.